 After a couple weeks of less-than-usual power generation from my solar panel array, I decided to pull out the ladder and start testing panels.
 Turned out, the Coleman string was dead.

-Voltage read fine, but a current test showed 0 volts.
+Voltage read fine, but a current test showed 0 amps.

 I narrowed it down to 1 of the 2 Coleman panels, unmounted it, and lugged it down the ladder to take a closer look, thinking “it’s either the diode or a toasted cell…. please be the diode…”.